Fort Worth Stockyards National Historic District#1 in Best Things To Do in Dallas – Fort Worth

 You'll find the Stockyards about 3 miles northwest of downtown Fort Worth; you can get there by car or The T bus Nos.
-1 and 15.
+12, 14 and 15.
+Several of the best Dallas tours that make daytrips to Fort Worth also stop here.
 You're welcome to explore the district at any time of day or night, free of charge; however, many of the attractions within the district do charge admission, and they all adhere to their own hours of operation.
 To learn more about what there is to see and do in the Fort Worth Stockyards, visit the district's website.